cander/pseudoflow-solver/README.md

 * <a href="http://www.gnu.org/software/make/make.html"> gmake</a> - other make tools will probably work, but I've only used gmake</li>
 * <a href="http://www.eecs.harvard.edu/~nr/noweb/">noweb</a>: The code is written using the noweb literate programming tool. noweb generates the C++ source files and the Latex documentation.
 * [Latex:](http://www.latex-project.org/) To format the literate program documentation

+All of these are available in Docker using the `Dockerfile` provided.
+Although it creates an Intel/AMD image, it runs fine on an M1 Mac.

 ## Installation Instructions
 Edit <tt>site.mk</tt> to adjust the compile flags as needed as explained in the